-- Our in house tracking system - P Scales (PIVATs) steps before the National Curriculum for children in Year 1 and above - Early Learning Goals for children working within the Foundation Stage - Reading and spelling age assessments - Standardised assessments (completed by Specialist Teacher and Educational Psychologist) gives us a clearer picture of areas of strength and development against children nationally - Assessment for learning within the classroom, using thumbs up/down, self-assessment against targets, use of talking partners to share ideas - Individual targets through a personalised plan.
+- Our in house tracking system - Early Learning Goals for children working within the Foundation Stage - Reading and spelling age assessments - Standardised assessments (completed by Specialist Teacher and Educational Psychologist) gives us a clearer picture of areas of strength and development against children nationally - Assessment for learning within the classroom, using thumbs up/down, self-assessment against targets, use of talking partners to share ideas - Individual targets through a personalised plan.

 These help to identify areas to target and support with advice on how to move your child forward.
 If it is felt your child is struggling to progress at an expected rate for them it may be necessary to move forward to formalise their needs through applying for an 'Education Health Care Plan'.
-This is a document that school have to legally follow.
+This is a document that school has to legally follow.
 These will bring together the education, medical and social care needs (as appropriate) of your child.